vortexgpgpu/vortex/docs/simulation.md

 - *Threads* - used to specify the number of threads (smallest unit of computation) within a configuration.
 - *L2cache* - used to enable the shard l2cache among the Vortex cores.
 - *L3cache* - used to enable the shared l3cache among the Vortex clusters.
-- *Driver* - used to specify which driver to run the Vortex simulation (either rtlsim, vlsim, fpga, or simx).
+- *Driver* - used to specify which driver to run the Vortex simulation (either rtlsim, opae, xrt, simx).
 - *Debug* - used to enable debug mode for the Vortex simulation.
 - *Perf* - used to enable the detailed performance counters within the Vortex simulation.
 - *App* - used to specify which test/benchmark to run in the Vortex simulation.
 The main choices are vecadd, sgemm, basic, demo, and dogfood.
 Other tests/benchmarks are located in the `/benchmarks/opencl` folder though not all of them work wit the current version of Vortex.
 - *Args* - used to pass additional arguments to the application.

-Example use of command line arguments: Run the sgemm benchmark using the vlsim driver with a Vortex configuration of 1 cluster, 4 cores, 4 warps, and 4 threads.
+Example use of command line arguments: Run the sgemm benchmark using the opae driver with a Vortex configuration of 1 cluster, 4 cores, 4 warps, and 4 threads.

-    $ ./ci/blackbox.sh --clusters=1 --cores=4 --warps=4 --threads=4 --driver=vlsim --app=sgemm
+    $ ./ci/blackbox.sh --clusters=1 --cores=4 --warps=4 --threads=4 --driver=opae --app=sgemm

 Output from terminal:
 ```